ymunemasa/data-tutorials/tutorials/hortonworks/securing-hdfs-hive-and-hbase-with-knox-and-ranger/tutorial.md

 ![](../../../assets/securing-hdfs-hive-hbase-with-knox-ranger/Screenshot 2015-09-08 10.50.43.png)

 Go to Ranger Policy Manager tool →  Audit screen and check the knox access (denied) being audited.

 ![](../../../assets/securing-hdfs-hive-hbase-with-knox-ranger/Screenshot 2015-09-08 10.53.47.png)

 Now let us try the same CURL command using “guest” user credentials from the terminal

 `curl -k -u guest:guest-password 'https://127.0.0.1:8443/gateway/knox_sample/webhdfs/v1?op=LISTSTATUS'`

+The result which should return is a set of JSON data from WebHDFS which lists the status of the files in the root of HDFS

 ![](../../../assets/securing-hdfs-hive-hbase-with-knox-ranger/Screenshot 2015-09-08 10.55.29.png)